 I turned to the section that had prayer and response for dying people.
 I pushed the nurse call button.

 "I would like you to turn his heart drip off, please."
 The nurse didn't even look at my mom, she was one of the nurses that started this journey with us.
 She had been with Isaiah and Dr. Kirkpatrick from the beginning.
-She knew that everyone always looked to me make the decisions.
+She knew that everyone always looked to me to help make the decisions.
 She punched the command into Isaiah's locked IV drip, took the wires off of him and left us in peace.

 I kept my finger marked in the space in the book.
 A Prayer for Dying People.
 We all quietly watched for the next couple of hours as his heart rate slowly slowly slowly dropped... until it was nothing.
 When the line was finally flat I began to read the call and response.
 I read the priest's line and my family called out the response of the congregation.
 We prayed for Isaiah, we kissed him, and laid next to him- finally free from all those cords, pumps, and trappings.
 We said goodbye.
 I was the mother and I was the priest.